FEDERAL CLEAN VEHICLE CREDIT (30D)

 New EV tax incentive (30D)

-The 30D new electric vehicle tax incentive makes it more affordable for Americans to purchase a new electric vehicle (EV).
-You can claim this incentive if you are eligible and purchase your new vehicle from a registered dealership.
+You can claim this incentive if you are eligible and purchased your used vehicle from a registered dealership by the deadline.

 View other tax credits for EVs: